portalius-dev/plauncher/README.md

 > [!WARNING]
 > This launcher does **not** promote piracy.
 All game data is fetched from official Mojang sources.

-# PLauncher – A Lightweight Minecraft Launcher
+# PLauncher – A Simple & Lightweight Minecraft Launcher

 PLauncher is a **free, open-source** Minecraft launcher written in Python, designed for simplicity and performance.